Completeness in the Polynomial Hierarchy for many natural Problems in Bilevel and Robust Optimization

-\paragraph*{Closely related work} Despite a tremendous interest in bilevel optimization, and despite the complexity class $\Sigma^p_2$ being the natural complexity class for this type of decision problems, we are aware of only a handful of publications on the matter of $\Sigma^p_2$-completeness with respect to these areas.
+\paragraph*{Closely related work} Despite a tremendous interest in bilevel optimization, and despite the complexity classes $\Sigma^p_k$ being the natural complexity classes for this type of decision problems, we are aware of only a handful of publications on the matter of $\Sigma^p_k$-completeness with respect to these areas.
 Rutenburg \cite{DBLP:journals/amai/Rutenburg93} shows $\Sigma^p_2$-completeness of the maximum clique interdiction problem.
-Caprara, Carvalho, Lodi and Woeginger \cite{DBLP:conf/ipco/CapraraCLW13} show $\Sigma^p_2$-completeness of an interdiction variant of knapsack that was originally introduced by DeNegre \cite{10.5555/2231641}.
 Deineko and Woeginger \cite{DBLP:journals/disopt/DeinekoW10} show $\Sigma^p_2$-completeness of the min-max regret interval knapsack problem.
+Caprara, Carvalho, Lodi and Woeginger \cite{DBLP:journals/siamjo/CapraraCLW14} show $\Sigma^p_2$-completeness of an interdiction variant of knapsack that was originally introduced by DeNegre \cite{10.5555/2231641}.
+Fröhlich and Ruzika \cite{DBLP:journals/tcs/FrohlichR21} show the $\Sigma^p_2$-completeness of two versions of a location-interdiction problem.
+Nabli, Carvalho and Hosteins \cite{DBLP:journals/jcss/NabliCH22} study the multilevel critical node problem and prove its $\Sigma^p_3$-completeness.
 Coco, Santos and Noronha \cite{DBLP:journals/coap/CocoSN22} show $\Sigma^p_2$-completeness of the min-max regret maximum benefit set covering problem.
-Goerigk, Lendl and Wulf \cite{DBLP:journals/corr/abs-2209-01011} show $\Sigma^p_3$-completeness of two-stage adjustable variants of TSP, independent set, and vertex cover.
+Goerigk, Lendl and Wulf \cite{DBLP:journals/dam/GoerigkLW24} show $\Sigma^p_3$-completeness of two-stage adjustable variants of TSP, independent set, and vertex cover.
+Grüne \cite{DBLP:conf/latin/Grune24} introduces a reduction framework for so-called universe gadget reductions to show $\Sigma^p_3$-completeness of recoverable robust versions of typical optimization problems.
+Tomasaz, Carvalho, Cordone and Hosteins \cite{DBLP:journals/corr/abs-2406-01756} show $\Sigma^p_2$-completeness of an interdiction-knapsack problem and $\Sigma^p_3$-completeness of an fortification-interdiction-knapsack problem.
 The compendium by Umans and Schaefer \cite{schaefer2008completeness} contains many $\Sigma^p_2$-complete problems, but few of them are related to bilevel optimization.
 A seminal paper by Jeroslow \cite{DBLP:journals/mp/Jeroslow85} shows $\Sigma^p_k$-completeness for various classes of general multi-level programs.
-The PhD thesis of Johannes \cite{johannes2011new} also introduces a class of $\Sigma^p_2$-complete problems.
-It shares an idea with our work (the idea of solution-preserving reductions, \cite[Thm 2.1.1]{johannes2011new}), however, compared to our work it is much less general.
-Johannes does not describe a formal framework, and in contrast to our framework, the reductions by Johannes are not proven to be transitive.
-Furthermore, Johannes work does not immediately apply to the popular areas of interdiction, min-max regret, and two-stage adjustable optimization.
-Therefore, no existing results are generalized by it and much fewer problems are captured by it.